 “Is it possible to have access to the mission logs?
 I want to check that the information we got from the base fits.
 Even better, do we have any of our fellow engineers from Losnay recovered?”

 “I'm sending you the ship's main data.
-They are quite out of order right now.
+All crew members of Losnay are very weak right now.
+I don’t think they can answer any question.
+You will have to wait.
 How are things going?”

 “Well, we have not found any survivors and the state of the station is a mystery, everything is switched off, airless and cold...”

 “I don't like mass drivers, they are uncanny.
-Good luck then.
-Now that we are almost over, some members of the rescue team will join you soon...”
+Now that we are almost over, some members of the rescue team will join you soon.
+Athi has asked to remain with you...”

 Suddenly the lights came back, but went away again, as suddenly as they came.

 “Iset?”
-Isère's voice was relaxed.
-“Harz has found a problem with the main energy pathway.
+Isère's voice was relaxed, only some white and tousled feathers accounted for the stressful situation “Harz has found a problem with the main energy pathway.
 Apparently, the energy is not flowing through.
 Taurion is trying to redirect the energy paths.
 But we already know where the air leak is coming from.
-Check it out.”
+Check this out.”

 “Buah.
 I would not call that a leak!”